 Part of sharing a great day with your dog means sharing space with other hikers.
 Before you take your dog on an outing, research the trail you're about to hike and make sure she's allowed to join you, suggests the American Hiking Society.
 If she gets the "dogs allowed" OK, be sure to keep her on a non-retractable leash so you can pull her away from snakes or other trailside dangers she may be inspired to check out.
 Many parks and other public lands require dogs to be on a 6-foot or shorter leash.

 This tip can also keep her out of harm's way in the event that you run into any predatory animals, keep her from getting lost if she takes off in pursuit of deer or rabbits, and can keep her from running in the way of mountain bikers, who often share the same hiking paths.
 Also, just because your dog is good with other dogs, and is usually fine off-leash doesn't mean every passing dog or person, will get along with her, so keep her close to avoid unpleasant encounters.

-BAAPET 5 FT Strong Dog Leash with Comfortable Padded Handle and Highly Reflective Thread comes in multiple colors and has more than 8,000 five-star ratings.
+BAAPET 5 FT Strong Dog Leash with Comfortable Padded Handle and Highly Reflective Thread comes in multiple colors and measures two, four, five, or six feet long.
+It's made from a durable nylon and comes with soft padded handles so it's comfortable to grip.
 Some happy customers were pleased with how the leash gave them better control over pets that didn't necessarily have the best manners on lead.

 What to pack